Welcome to today's edition of the Rush 24-7 podcast.

 Thank you, Mayor Bloomberg.

-It's uh big government at its finest.
+It's big government at its finest.

-Now I was critical of Nanny Bloomberg's incompetent administration last week.
+Now, I was critical of Nanny Bloomberg's incompetent administration last week.

-So I don't want to jump to conclusions about New York City Sanitation Department workers boozing it up all night long when they're supposed to be clearing snow.
+So I don't want to jump to conclusions about New York City sanitation department workers boozing it up all night long when they're supposed to be clearing snow.

 Because you may remember there was a story, I think it was a guy from Slovakia a couple of years ago.

-Uh and uh and he had a drink, and midway through the first beer, he realized that he could urinate on the snow to melt it.
+And he had a drink, and midway through the first beer, he realized that he could urinate on the snow to melt it.

-And he and apparently he did.
+And apparently he did.

-We've had a I've had a suggestion that maybe in that case they should have given some six packs to the bus passengers and they could have contributed.
+I've had a suggestion that maybe in that case they should have given some six packs to the bus passengers and they could have contributed.

 Yeah, it's a union.